GaTmaNnes/RAPPORT-TECHNIQUE-Optimisation-de-l-inf-rence-LLM-sur-NPU-XDNA2/README.md

 - AMD (2023). *XDNA2 AIE2 Architecture Whitepaper*. — Tiles, GEMM blocks, SRAM
 - AMD (2024). *Ryzen AI 300 Product Brief*. — BW LPDDR5X théorique
 - Hauswald, J. et al. (2015). *Sirius: An Open End-to-End Voice and Vision Personal Assistant and Its Implications for Future Warehouse Scale Computers*. — Efficacité mémoire des accélérateurs NPU (~50% theoretical BW)

+Casual tinkerer sharing raw field notes — probably full of mistakes

+I'm just a curious dev who wanted to understand how the XDNA2 NPU actually behaves when you throw LLMs at it.
+I ran benchmarks, made guesses, broke things, and learned a bit along the way.
+This repo is the messy trace of that — not a research paper, not an official guide.

+The numbers come from my specific setup only.
+Some of my conclusions are likely wrong or outdated (especially the 4-column thing — newer work like TileFuse tells a different story).
+I'm publishing this to share what I found and hopefully get corrected by people who know more.

+If you spot something dumb, open an issue.
+I'd genuinely appreciate it.